katherinewadge-berrospi/Project1/README.md

 Click [here](Assets/Lighthouse-form.html.png) for form.html.

 ### Unfixed bugs
 Whilst I managed to fix most bugs, there were some that fell throguh the cracks.
-The "Welcome to Women's Lacrosse" title is not central o nthe screen like the rules title.
+The "Welcome to Women's Lacrosse" title is not central on the screen like the rules title.
 Additionallly, when trying to generate a mock up image that included a sample photo of the homescreen on different devices, my link would not work for unknown reasons, so instead I included separate image files in the ReadMe to illustrate how my website looks on different devices.

 ## Deployment